-- Liaise with the Headteacher or Principal to inform them of issues, especially ongoing enquiries under section 47 of the Children Act 1989 and police investigations. - As required liaise with the case manager (Headteacher, Principal, or where the Headteacher or Principal is the subject of the allegations the Chair of Governors, Chair of Management Committee or Proprietor of an Independent School) and the Designated Officer through Together for Children, operating on behalf of the Local Authority for child protection concerns (all cases which concern a staff member) - Act as a source of support, advice and expertise to staff on matters of safety and safeguarding and when deciding whether to make a referral by liaising with relevant agencies.
+- Act as a point of contact with the safeguarding partners. - Liaise with the Headteacher to inform them of issues, especially ongoing enquiries under section 47 of the Children Act 2004 and police investigations. - As required liaise with the case manager (Headteacher, or where the Headteacher is the subject of the allegations the Chair of Governors,) and the Designated Officer through Together for Children, operating on behalf of the Local Authority for child protection concerns (all cases which concern a staff member).